frederic-perez/AmE-dictionary/dictionary.md

 __bedpan__ _n_
 __bedrock__ :three::shit:
 __bedrolls__
-__beef up__ :three: _v_ __1__ To cause someone or something to become bigger, stronger, or bulkier. _You should beef up your travel report with more descriptions of what you saw.
+__beef up__ :four: _v_ __1__ To cause someone or something to become bigger, stronger, or bulkier. _We had to beef up the beam._ _You should beef up your travel report with more descriptions of what you saw.
 The soup tastes good, but we could beef it up by adding some spices._ __2__ To become bigger, stronger, or bulkier. _The actor beefed up over a couple of months so that he could play the part of a boxer._
 __beef__ :two::shit: _He is trying to build some beef and muscle._
 __beeline__
 __beep-de-beep__